Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 d) Education about code quality reaches more app users

 ---
-28. What can Husky do? (мультивыбор)
+28. What can Husky do?

 a) Run any command, for example from one of the installed packages (e.g. Prettier)
 b) Use 'pre-commit' script to run all tests